 Submission Guidelines for Master's Theses - Economics

-These guidelines are intended to outline the Institutional Repository Service and provide a framework for which issues and enquires can be addressed.
-For more information or assistance, please e-mail .
+These guidelines are intended to outline the Institutional Repository Service and provide a framework for which issues and inquiries can be addressed.
+For more information or assistance, please e-mail ISUReD@ilstu.edu.

 Criteria for submission

 The following statements must be valid for all content:

 1. The work must be related to education or research

 2. The work must be in a digital format